NetApp NVMe AFF A800 vs Pure FlashArray X NVMe comparison

 Find out what your peers are saying about NetApp NVMe AFF A800 vs. Pure FlashArray X NVMe and other solutions.
 Updated: March 2024.

-NetApp NVMe AFF A800 is ranked 17th in All-Flash Storage with 10 reviews while Pure FlashArray X NVMe is ranked 15th in All-Flash Storage with 28 reviews.
+NetApp NVMe AFF A800 is ranked 7th in NVMe All-Flash Storage Arrays with 10 reviews while Pure FlashArray X NVMe is ranked 6th in NVMe All-Flash Storage Arrays with 28 reviews.
 NetApp NVMe AFF A800 is rated 8.8, while Pure FlashArray X NVMe is rated 9.2.
 The top reviewer of NetApp NVMe AFF A800 writes "Very easy to manage, highly stable and offers robustness of the CLI, API, and GUI ".
-On the other hand, the top reviewer of Pure FlashArray X NVMe writes "Works well, is easy to implement, and has upgrade analysis capabilities".
+On the other hand, the top reviewer of Pure FlashArray X NVMe writes "Reasonably priced, scales well, and offers good stability".
 NetApp NVMe AFF A800 is most compared with Dell PowerStore, Huawei OceanStor Dorado, Lenovo ThinkSystem DM Series, NetApp ASA and Dell PowerMax NVMe, whereas Pure FlashArray X NVMe is most compared with Dell PowerStore, Dell Unity XT, HPE Nimble Storage, Pure Storage FlashArray and Hitachi Virtual Storage Platform.
 See our NetApp NVMe AFF A800 vs. Pure FlashArray X NVMe report.